Complexity-Regularized Proximal Policy Optimization: Experiments

-\textbf{Environments where regularization is beneficial.} For more complex tasks like Asteroids (Fig. \ref{fig:asteroids}) and RiverRaid (Fig. \ref{fig:riverraid}), effectively balancing exploration and exploitation is key to achieving high scores.
+\textbf{Environments where entropy regularization is beneficial.} For more complex tasks like Asteroids and RiverRaid (Figure \ref{fig:asteroids_riverraid}), introducing regularization is key to achieving high scores.
 Here, PPOwoEnt is sub-optimal or even incapable of maximizing the reward.
-While a carefully tuned entropy bonus can improve performance over the baseline, PPOwEnt is highly sensitive to the coefficient value $c_{reg}$: a too-high value deteriorates performance, while a too-low value is ineffective.
-CDPO achieves comparable or superior results to a well-tuned entropy bonus but does so across a much broader range of coefficients.
+While an optimally-tuned entropy bonus can improve performance over the baseline, PPOwEnt is highly sensitive to the coefficient value $c_{reg}$: a too-high value deteriorates performance, while a too-low value is ineffective.
+CR-PPO achieves comparable or superior results to a well-tuned entropy bonus but does so across a much broader range of coefficients.